Tag

 • Add the almond flour, cocoa powder, vanilla extract, and salt.
 Stir until everything is just combined, careful not to over-mix.

-• In a separate small bowl, add the coconut oil and 1 cup of chocolate chips.
+• In a separate small bowl, add the olive oil and 1 cup of chocolate chips.
 Microwave in 30-second intervals, stirring between each interval, until chocolate chips are fully melted.

-• Pour melted chocolate chips and coconut oil into the brownie batter, and stir to combine.
+• Pour melted chocolate chips and olive oil into the brownie batter, and stir to combine.
 Then, fold in the remaining chocolate chips.

 • Pour brownie batter into prepared pan and bake for 30-35 minutes, or until the center is just barely set.
 Remove from oven and let cool completely before slicing into squares.